JustWhit3/arsenalgear-py/README.md

 - [`plot_AMS`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1plotter.html#ad6d1642cee8c1d9bdc9dbd733c5da6f3): function used to plot the AMS score.
 - [`plotter_complex`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1plotter.html#af2555056142e267a7c9cc06467bf20e8): function used to plot a given function for an index n.
+- [`plot_learning_curve`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1plotter.html#a8aac49421888ff46f8a7224b8e69937a): function used to plot a learning curves for train and tests sets of a dataset.

 ### Utils

 - [`TimeToInt`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1utils.html#a1848f48fa5574beecead7c9397e7c26c): function used to convert a time-string into an integer.
 - [`IntToTime`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1utils.html#a9f4c99effed79a774bf6ad5f74c3f0ae): function used to convert an integer into a time-string.
+- [`save_img`](https://justwhit3.github.io/arsenalgear-py/namespacearsenalgear_1_1utils.html#a90e7c8346eb2f207ed45ac0527ffa9dd): function used to save an image in a certain position of the system.

 ## Credits